From Science Fair Central at www.discoveryschool.com

 - Print photographs.

 - Type explanations or background information and mount them on your display.

 - Finish constructing your display, including graphs, charts, and visual aids.

-- Bring your project to school on Wednesday, March 13, for the E2 Science Fair.
+- Bring your project to school on Wednesday, March 11, for the High Cap Science Fair.